Tensa53/IRUPT/README.md

 Starting from the initial configuration file, it has to be adapted to the one of the analyzed software.
 A reference implementation for a correctly configured project is available at [MavenProjectJ4](https://github.com/Tensa53/MavenProjectJ4).

-For the Python modules and algorithms, there is a requirements.txt inside the root of this repository.
+For the Python modules and algorithms, there is a requirements.txt file inside the root of this repository.

 DIV-GA algorithm requires MATLAB R2025a and Global Optimization Toolbox.